Owen Eagleson: Operation Diver

 On 13 June, the first V-1 flying bombs were launched against England from Pas de Calais and greater numbers followed over the next several days.
 In response, the squadron was one of those tasked with intercepting the V-1s as part of Operation Diver, the British countermeasure program to the V-1s.
 The Tempest, being the fastest fighter plane available to the RAF at the time, was best suited for this duty.
 Eagleson destroyed three V-1s in the course of two sorties on 18 June, two days after the squadron was committed to this work.
 One was shot down at Tonbridge, and the other two at Newchurch and near Rye.
 Five days later he destroyed two V-1s in separate sorties, east of Beachy Head and near Hastings respectively.
 On 27 June he and a pilot of No. 3 Squadron combined to shoot down a V-1 to the north of Hastings.
 He destroyed two more the next day.
 One of these was achieved without using his guns; Eagleson had unknowingly flown just ahead of a V-1 and his slipstream caused it to go out of control and crash on farmland north of Rye.

 By this time Eagleson, who had been promoted to warrant officer, was becoming one of No. 486 Squadron's most successful pilots.
 He destroyed a V-1 on each of 3, 4, and 6 July, and two V-1s on 7 July.
 He shared in the destruction of a V-1 in the vicinity of Dover.
 Two days later he caught and shot down a V-1 just after it crossed the coastline at Eastbourne.
 He got so close to his target that his Tempest was burnt and both wings were perforated by shrapnel.
 On 27 July Eagleson destroyed a V-1 north of Ashford.
 Two V-1s were shot down by Eagleson in a single morning sortie on 3 August.
 He destroyed another the next day.
 Nearly two weeks later, on 15 August, he combined with another pilot to shoot down a V-1 to the west of Newchurch.
 Eagleson's final successes of Operation Diver were on 16 August, when he destroyed three V-1s in a single evening sortie.

 According to the Official History of New Zealanders in the RAF, and aviation historian Paul Sortehaug, Eagleson ended the squadron's campaign against the V-1 flying bomb as its top scoring pilot, credited with 21 destroyed.
 The next most successful was Flying Officer Raymond Cammock, with 20½.
-However, aviation historians Christoper Shores and Clive Williams credit Eagleson with 20 V-1s destroyed.
+However, aviation historians Christopher Shores and Clive Williams credit Eagleson with 20 V-1s destroyed.